Oxocarbon anion: Electronic structure of the carbonate ion

-With molecular orbital theory the 3-fold axis is designated as the z axis of the molecule.
-Three σ bonds are formed overlap of the s, p_{x} and p_{y} orbitals on the carbon atom with a p orbital on each oxygen atom.
+With molecular orbital theory, the 3-fold axis is designated as the z-axis of the molecule.
+Three σ bonds are formed by the overlap of the s, p_{x}, and p_{y} orbitals on the carbon atom with a p orbital on each oxygen atom.
 In addition, a delocalized π bond is made by overlap of the p_{z} orbital on the carbon atom with the p_{z} orbital on each oxygen atom which is perpendicular to the plane of the molecule.

-Note that the same bonding schemes may be applied the nitrate ion, NO_{3}^{−}, which is isoelectronic with the carbonate ion.
+The same bonding schemes may be applied the nitrate ion, NO3-, which is isoelectronic with the carbonate ion.

-Similarly, the two-fold symmetrical structure of a carboxylate group,CO_{2}^{−}, may be described as a resonance hybrid of two canonical forms in valence bond theory, or with 2 σ bonds and a delocalized π bond in molecular orbital theory.
+Similarly, the two-fold symmetrical structure of a carboxylate group, CO2-, may be described as a resonance hybrid of two canonical forms in valence bond theory, or with 2 σ bonds and a delocalized π bond in molecular orbital theory.

 Related compounds

 Oxocarbon acids

 An oxocarbon anion CxOy'n− can be seen as the result of removing all protons from a corresponding acid C_{x}H_{n}O_{y}.
-Carbonate CO_{3}^{2−}, for example, can be seen as the anion of carbonic acid H_{2}CO_{3}.
-Sometimes the "acid" is actually an alcohol or other species; this is the case, for example, of acetylenediolate C_{2}O_{2}^{2−} that would yield acetylenediol C_{2}H_{2}O_{2}.
-However, the anion is often more stable than the acid (as is the case for carbonate); and sometimes the acid is unknown or is expected to be extremely unstable (as is the case of methanetetracarboxylate C(COO^{−})_{4}).
+Carbonate CO3(2-), for example, can be seen as the anion of carbonic acid H2CO3.
+Sometimes the "acid" is actually an alcohol or other species; this is the case, for example, of acetylenediolate C2O2(2-) that would yield acetylenediol C2H2O2.
+However, the anion is often more stable than the acid (as is the case for carbonate), and sometimes the acid is unknown or is expected to be extremely unstable (as is the case of methanetetracarboxylate C(COO-)4).

 Neutralized species

 Every oxocarbon anion CxOy'n− can be matched in principle to the electrically neutral (or oxidized) variant C_{x}O_{y}, an oxocarbon (oxide of carbon) with the same composition and structure except for the negative charge.
 As a rule, however, these neutral oxocarbons are less stable than the corresponding anions.
-Thus, for example, the stable carbonate anion corresponds to the extremely unstable neutral carbon trioxide CO_{3}; oxalate C_{2}O_{4}^{2−} correspond to the even less stable 1,2-dioxetanedione C_{2}O_{4}; and the stable croconate anion C_{5}O_{5}^{2−} corresponds to the neutral cyclopentanepentone C_{5}O_{5}, which has been detected only in trace amounts.
+Thus, for example, the stable carbonate anion corresponds to the extremely unstable neutral carbon trioxide CO3; oxalate C_{2}O_{4}^{2−} corresponds to the even-less-stable 1,2-dioxetanedione C2O4; and the stable croconate anion C5O5(2-) corresponds to the neutral cyclopentanepentone C5O5 (once called leuconic acid), which has been detected only in trace amounts.

 Reduced variants

 Conversely, some oxocarbon anions can be reduced to yield other anions with the same structural formula but greater negative charge.
-Thus rhodizonate C_{6}O_{6}^{2−} can be reduced to the tetrahydroxybenzoquinone (THBQ) anion C_{6}O_{6}^{4−} and then to benzenehexolate C_{6}O_{6}^{6−}.
+Thus rhodizonate C6O6(2-) can be reduced to the tetrahydroxybenzoquinone (THBQ) anion C6O6(4-) and then to benzenehexolate C6O6(6-).
+In this specific case, there exists a stable radical anion C6O6(3-) which is formed by simultaneous oxidation of C6O6(4-) and reduction of C6O6(2-) in an electrolytic cell.